thenewlegend/gemini-set/README.md

 # gem-set
 ## Uniform Gemini CLI settings with ease

-`gem-set` is an installation-time configurator for Node.js projects.
+`gem-set` is an installation-time configurator for projects.
 When installed, it automatically creates a `.gemini` directory in the consuming project and writes a `settings.json` file populated with a predefined configuration.

-This package is intended for developers who want a repeatable, standardized Gemini configuration across multiple projects with zero manual setup.
+This package is intended for developers who want a repeatable, standardized Gemini CLI configuration across multiple projects with zero manual setup.

 ---